microsoft/fluentui/packages/react-components/react-tabs/src/stories/TabListBestPractices.md

 ### Do

 - Use on content-heavy pages that require a significant amount of scrolling to access the various sections.
-- Be concise on the navigation labels, ideally one or two words rather than a phrase.
+- Be concise on the tab names, ideally one or two words rather than a phrase.
+- When tabs have icons but not text labels, use `aria-label` to describe the tab.

 ### Don't